Def Leppard’s “Pour Some Sugar On Me” single was officially released in the U.S. on April 16, 1988.

 Do You Take Sugar…Mutt Lange?

-It’s been around the internet for years and supposedly features Mutt Lange on the lead vocals (using rough, temporary lyrics) to lay out the track’s foundation.
+It’s been on the internet for years and allegedly features producer Mutt Lange on lead vocals (using rough, temporary lyrics) to lay out the track’s foundation.

 Check it out:

-Charts Aren’t Everything
+Topping The Charts Isn’t Everything

 Def Leppard Will Continue Pouring Sugar